Introduction

 2.2 Configure Network (Live Environment)#

-Gentoo Live USB built-in network tools:
+Gentoo Live USB built-in network tool:

 Wi-Fi Connection: